djjudas21/puppet-freeradius/README.md

 use probably haven't been written.
 Please send pull requests with new features and bug fixes.
 You are also welcome to file issues but I make no guarantees of development effort if the features aren't useful to my employer.

+When contributing code, please ensure your change works on FreeRADIUS 2.x and 3.x - at least until this module drops support for 2.x.

 ## Release Notes